BitcoinDesign/Guide/guide/transactions/introduction.md

 # Transactions

-The bitcoin blockchain does not have a concept of accounts.
+The bitcoin blockchain (on-chain) does not have a concept of accounts.
 Instead, it uses something called Unspent Transaction Outputs, also known as UTXOs or coins.
-Accounts make it easy for anyone you transact with to look up your entire transaction history since the blockchain is public.
+Accounts make it easy for anyone you transact with to look up your entire transaction history and current balance since the blockchain is public.

-With bitcoin on-chain, you fund a transaction by selecting some previously received bitcoin and select the payment destination and a change destination.
+To make a payment on-chain, you required to fund a transaction by selecting some previously received bitcoin and select the payment destination and a change destination.
 Now, the person you are paying can only see a small portion of the funds you own if they choose.

 ## Structure